 Each type of graduate degree offered at Stanford (for example, Master of Science, Doctor of Philosophy) has a residency requirement based on the number of academic units required for the degree.
 These residency requirements and the maximum allowable transfer units for each degree type are listed below.
-Unless permission is granted by the department (for example, for field work) enrolled graduate students must maintain a significant physical presence on campus throughout each quarter a student is enrolled.
+Unless permission is granted by the degree program (for example, for fieldwork) enrolled graduate students are required to maintain a significant physical presence on campus throughout each quarter a student is enrolled.

 To all matriculated graduate students and the programs in which they are enrolled, unless otherwise noted.

 The unit requirements for degrees can represent solely course work required for the degree or a combination of course work, research, and a thesis or dissertation.
-Academic departments and schools offering degrees may establish unit requirements that are higher than the minimum university residency requirement, but they may not have a residency requirement that is lower than the University standard.
+Degree programs may establish unit requirements that are higher than the minimum university residency requirement, but they may not have a residency requirement that is lower than the university standard.
 In addition to the university residency requirement based on a minimum number of units for each degree, the School of Medicine and the Graduate School of Business may establish residency requirements based on the number of quarters of full-time registration in which students are enrolled to earn a degree.
-These school residency requirements may be no lower than the University requirements; they may however be higher.
+These school residency requirements may be no lower than the university requirements; they may however be higher.

-All residency requirements are published in the Stanford Bulletin.
-Students should consult the Bulletin or their academic department to determine if their degree program has residency requirements that exceed the university’s minimum.
+All residency requirements, including residency requirements for graduate degree combinations, are published on the Registrar's website.
+Students should consult the Bulletin or their degree program to determine if residency requirements exceed the university’s minimum.

 It is Stanford University’s general policy that units are applicable toward only one degree.
-Units may not normally be duplicated or double-counted toward the residency requirement for more than one degree, with the exception that up to 45 units of a Stanford MA or MS degree may be applied to the residency requirement for the PhD, DMA or Engineer degrees.
-Other exceptions to this general policy for specified combinations of degree types may be approved by agreement of the Academic Senate and the deans of the schools affected, with review by the Committee on Graduate Studies (see GAP 4.9, Joint Degree Programs).
-Students pursuing a Joint Degree that also includes a PhD may not also count a Stanford master’s degree or transfer units towards residency for the PhD degree.
+Units may not normally be duplicated or double-counted toward the residency requirement for more than one degree, with the exception that up to 45 units of a Stanford MA or MS degree may be applied to the residency requirement for the Ph.D., DMA or Engineer degrees.
+Other exceptions to this general policy for specified combinations of degree types may be approved by agreement of the Academic Senate and the deans of the schools affected, with review by the Committee on Graduate Studies (see GAP 4.9 Joint Degree Programs).
+Students pursuing a Joint Degree that also includes a Ph.D. may not also count a Stanford master’s degree or transfer units towards residency for the Ph.D.